pinglamb/math/analysis/characterization-of-real-numbers.md

 >
 > + for every positive $\varepsilon$, there is an $s \in S$ for which $s < \inf S + \varepsilon$, i.e. $\inf S + \varepsilon \in R$.

+Supremum and infimum are close to maximum and minimum, but are more useful in analysis in the sense of limits.
+An infinite set of real numbers don't necessary have maximum or minimum but they can have supremum/infimum.
+For example, $\mathbb{R}^+$ has no minimum value, but $0$ is the infimum.

 ## Monotone-sequence Property

 Another way to characterize real numbers is by monotone-sequence property.